Part of the

 Huub

 NeighbURWOOD tackles this problem by doing just this: turning waste into resources.
-By using the Material Driven Design method, the team created a bio-based veneer-paste from local tree-bark waste, by iterating on the ingredients in the paste.
-The ingredients used are filler, plasticizers, binders and liquids.
-This paste is then used to be applied to furniture pieces, giving them a new, authentic aesthetic, and old furniture design a new life.
+By using the Material Driven Design method, we created a bio-based veneer-paste from local tree-bark waste, iterating on the paste’s ingredients.
+We used filler, plasticizers, binders and liquids.
+This paste is then applied to pieces of furniture, giving them a new, authentic aesthetic, and old furniture a new life.

 Beyond the material itself, the team designed a circular upcycle workflow that ties into the municipal plans of Utrecht for waste reduction and upcycling.
-This integration aims to show that the concept has the potential to be implemented at the neighbourhood level and scaled to other neighbourhoods.
-And shows the potential of upcycling to different municipalities in the Netherlands.
+This integration aims to show that the concept has the potential to be implemented at neighbourhood level and scaled to other neighbourhoods.
+We also demonstrate the potential of upcycling to different municipalities in the Netherlands.

 Together, the material and workflow create a system in which waste is collected, repaired, and upcycled locally and reintroduced into the local community.

-Neighbourwood shows that sustainable solutions can be local and creative.
-By creating a place-based upcycle workflow, a community can be brought together and create a playground for material development and upcycling, stimulating local circular economies while reducing municipal waste.
-Limitations of this project remain in the scale of production and the active involvement of stakeholders so far.
-However, the project presents an actionable path forward and helps shift society away from a throwaway culture to a more circular one.
+NeighbURWOOD shows that sustainable solutions can be local and creative.
+By creating a place-based upcycle workflow, a community can come together and create a playground for material development and upcycling, stimulating local circular economies while reducing municipal waste.
+Limitations of this project are the current scale of production and active involvement of stakeholders.
+However, the project presents an actionable path forwards and will help shift society away from a throwaway to a more circular culture.

 “Transforming waste in something considered as valuable.”